Ioscion

-Ioscion morgani is an extinct prehistoric bony fish that lived during the Upper Miocene subepoch of what is now Southern California.
+Ioscion morgani is an extinct prehistoric marine ray-finned fish that lived during the Upper Miocene subepoch of what is now the Tortonian-aged Monterey Formation of Southern California.
 It is primarily known from incomplete fossils, such as the holotype, which consists of a broken backbone.
-Although the head is unknown, enough of the animal's anatomy suggests a relationship with the jackfishes of Carangidae.
+The morphology of the head is unknown.

+It was described by David Starr Jordan, who suggested that enough of the animal's anatomy suggests a relationship with the jackfishes of Carangidae.
+It was moved to its own family, Ioscionidae, by David (1943).
+However, a 2009 study refuted this placement and found it to be a drumfish based on its anatomy and fin placement.